n1299cb/Impulcifer-Atmos/docs/AAX_PLUGIN.md

 ## 4. Building the Plugin

 1. Add the `cpp` folder and AAX SDK headers to your compiler include path.
-2. Link against the AAX library and FFTW (used by `RealTimeConvolver`).
+2. Link against the AAX library, FFTW and libsndfile (used by the HRIR loader).
-3. Compile `TrueRoomPlugin.cpp` along with `RealTimeConvolver.cpp`.
+3. Compile `TrueRoomPlugin.cpp`, `RealTimeConvolver.cpp` and `HRIR.cpp`.
 4. Follow the AAX SDK documentation to generate the `.aaxplugin` bundle.

 ## 5. Usage